Just imagine tomorrow, there’s an announcement the ATAR will now solely be determined by your ability to play a single sport.

 So - not only do you need to be the best volleyball player, you also need to be the best player - period.
 This is because you are being compared to all other players no matter what sport, in being judged the best player.

-So it goes without saying that you’re going to choose volleyball – because you’re complete rubbish at soccer, you can’t run to save yourself so hockey’s out and you need reflexes like a cat for table tennis.
+So it goes without saying you’re going to choose volleyball – because you’re complete rubbish at soccer, you can’t run to save yourself so hockey’s out and you need reflexes like a cat for table tennis.

 Easy – volleyball it is.